jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Kdenlive
 1) Visual Studio Code
-1) LibreOffice
+1) Discord
-1) AbiWord
+1) Remmina
-1) VLC
+1) GtkStressTesting

 #### Ubuntu 18.04 Flatpak Install

 To install and configure flatpak and flathub, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo flatpak list`.
 Install these packages via flatpak:

-1) Remmina
+1) Microsoft Teams
 1) Shotcut
-1) Fondo
+1) LibrePCB
-1) VLC
+1) OpenBoard

 #### AppImage Install

-Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instructions to install and run these AppImages on both Ubuntu 18.04 and Fedora 30.
+Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instructions to install and run these AppImages on both Ubuntu 18.04 and Fedora 32.
 Take a screenshot of the command needed to run the AppImage and the corresponding first screen of that application from the [AppImage GitHub repo](https://appimage.github.io/apps "AppImage GitHub Repo").
-This can be on a system of your choice.

-1) Subsurface
+1) Poddr
 1) Archipelago
 1) LibrePCB